Sparse Symbol API¶

 Sparse Symbol API of MXNet. |

-API, defined in the symbol.sparse
+The Sparse Symbol API, defined in the symbol.sparse package, provides

 sparse neural network graphs and auto-differentiation on CPU.

-The storage type of a variable is speficied by the stype
+The storage type of a variable is speficied by the stype attribute of the variable.

 The storage type of a symbolic expression is inferred based on the storage types of the variables and the operators.